rgeraldes24/solc/docs/installing-hyperion.rst

 Prerequisites - Windows
 -----------------------

-You need to install the following dependencies for Windows builds of Solidity:
+You need to install the following dependencies for Windows builds of Hyperion:

 +-----------------------------------+-------------------------------------------------------+
 | Software                          | Notes                                                 |